The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Theoretical framework

 \subsection{The chiral nuclear Hamiltonian and electroweak currents}

-Since the middle of 1990s, it has been shown that chiral effective field theory (ChEFT) may provide a valuable tool to deal with hadronic interactions in a low-energy regime -- as the one of nuclear systems -- in a systematic and model-independent approach \cite{Epelbaum09,Machleidt11}.
+In the middle of the 1990s it was shown that chiral effective field theory (ChEFT) can provide a valuable tool to deal with hadronic interactions in a low-energy regime -- like that of nuclear systems -- with a systematic and model-independent approach \cite{Epelbaum09,Machleidt11}.
 As is well known, one has to start identifying a clear separation of scales \cite{vanKolck99}, and for finite nuclei we can set the pion mass as the soft scale, $Q \sim m_\pi$, and the $\rho$ mass as the hard scale, $\Lambda_\chi \sim m_\rho \sim 1$ GeV, which is also known as the chiral-symmetry breaking scale.

 This is the starting point of a low-energy expansion arranged in terms of the soft scale over the hard scale, $(Q/\Lambda_\chi)^\nu$, where $Q$ stands for an external momentum (nucleon three-momentum or pion four-momentum) or a pion mass, and the degrees of freedom are pions and nucleons and, eventually, their resonances ($\Delta$).